Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

 \heading{External updates.} While we want to bypass the PMW when the histogram is not ``ready'' for a query, we still want to update the histogram with the result from the Laplace execution (R3); otherwise, the histogram will never get trained.
 That is the purpose of our external updates (lines 33-34 in \A\ref{alg:pmw-bypass}).
 They follow a similar structure as a regular PMW update (lines 24-25 in \A\ref{alg:pmw-bypass}), with a key difference.
 In vanilla PMW, the histogram is updated with the result $R2$ from Laplace {\em only when} the SV test fails.
 In that case, \pmw updates the relevant bins in one direction or another, depending on the sign of the error $R2 - q(h)$.
 For example, if the histogram is underestimating the true answer, then R2 will likely be higher than the histogram-based result, so we should increase the value of the bins (case $R2 > q(h)$ of line 24 in \A\ref{alg:pmw-bypass}).

-In \pmwbypass, external updates are performed not just when the authoritative SV test finds the histogram estimation inaccurate, but also when our heuristic predicts it to be inaccurate, but may actually be accurate.
+In \pmwbypass, external updates are performed not just when the authoritative SV test finds the histogram estimation inaccurate, but also when our heuristic predicts it to be inaccurate even though it may actually be accurate.
 In the latter case, performing external updates in the same way as PMW updates would add bias into the histogram and forfeit its convergence guarantee.
 To prevent this, in \pmwbypass, external updates are executed only when we are quite confident, based on the direct-Laplace result $R3$, that the histogram overestimates or underestimates the true result.
 Line 33 shows the change: the term $\tau\alpha$ is a {\em safety margin} that we add to the comparison between the histogram's estimation and $R3$, to be confident that the estimation is wrong and the update warranted.
 This lets us prove \theoreticalconvergence akin to \pmw.
+Finally, like regular PMW updates, external updates reuse the already DP result $R3$, hence they do not consume any additional privacy budget beyond what was already consumed to generate $R3$.

 \heading{Learning rate.} In addition to the bypass option, we make another key change to PMW design for practicality.
 When updating a bin, we increase or decrease the bin's value based on a learning rate parameter, $\lr$, which determines the size of the update step taken (line 3 in \A\ref{alg:pmw-bypass}).
 Prior PMW works fix learning rates that minimize theoretical convergence time, typically $\alpha/8$~\cite{complexity}.
 However, our experiments show that larger values of $\lr$ can lead to much faster convergence, as dozens of updates may be needed to move a bin from its uniform prior to an accurate estimation.
 However, increasing $\lr$ beyond a certain point can impede convergence, as the updates become too coarse.
 Taking cue from deep learning, \pmwbypass uses a scheduler to adjust $lr$ over time.
 We start with a high $\lr$ and progressively reduce it as the histogram converges.